slava-basko/functional-php/README.md

 2. Strip whitespace from the beginning and end of each value.
 3. Remove empty elements.
 4. Join elements with commas.
-5. Cut generated descriptions up to 34 characters.
+5. Cut generated description up to 34 characters.
 6. Trim the comma at the end if present.

 The imperative way could be: